MuhammedZohaib/My-Second-Brain/Assembly Language.md

+Why Assembly Langugae?
+- Hardware Manipulation
+- Access to specialized processor instructions
+- To address critical performance issues
+- Device Drivers
+- Low-level embedded systems
+- Real time systems

+# Imp Points
+- Structure is way in which components relate to each other
+- ALU performs the computer's data processing functions
 *  Always stay considerate wether you use hexadecimal or decimal.
 If we use hexadecimal remember to use `NUMh` at the end.
 * Unsigned means always positive.
 Signed number means either positive or negative.
 * Data types are word(2 bytes) and byte(8 bits).